tezedge/tezedge-docs/contents/tezedge/architecture.md

 # The shell and its actors

+This section of the document describes the high level architecture of the TezEdge node.

-The TezEdge shell consists of several actors working together.
+The TezEdge shell consists of several actors working together:

 **Peer Manager**